sanskrit/raw_etexts_english/blogs/manasataramgini/2020-01-02_the-roots-of-vaie1b9a3e1b987avam-a-view-from-the-numerology-of-vedic-texts.md

 +++
-title = "The roots of Vaiṣṇavam: a view from the numerology of Vedicxa0texts"
+title = "The roots of Vaiṣṇavam: a view from the numerology of Vedic texts"

 +++
 While glorified with a 1000 names in the famous stotra of the early